cgeeng/bg_arena_planner/DesignDocument.md

 This document is meant to provide a tool for you to demonstrate the design process.
 You need to work on this before you code, and after have a finished product.
 That way you can compare the changes, and changes in design are normal as you work through a project.
 It is contrary to popular belief, but we are not perfect our first attempt.
 We need to iterate on our designs to make them better.
 This document is a tool to help you do that.

 ## (INITIAL DESIGN): Class Diagram

-Place your class diagram below.
-Make sure you check the fil in the browser on github.com to make sure it is rendering correctly.
+Place your class diagrams below.
+Make sure you check the file in the browser on github.com to make sure it is rendering correctly.
 If it is not, you will need to fix it.
 As a reminder, here is a link to tools that can help you create a class diagram: [Class Resources: Class Design Tools](https://github.com/CS5004-khoury-lionelle/Resources?tab=readme-ov-file#uml-design-tools)

+### Provided Code

+Provide a class diagram for the provide code as you read through it.
+For the classes you are adding, you will create them as a separate diagram, so for now, you can just point towards the interfaces for the provided code diagram.

+### Your Plans/Design

+Create a class diagram for the classes you plan to create.
+This is your initial design, and it is okay if it changes.
+Your starting points are the interfaces.